Understanding the Detailed Process of Grinding Coffee Beans: A Barista’s Hard Work

 Popcorning

-When coffee beans are driven through the rotating coffee mill burrs, they should navigate through whatever gaps present themselves between these burrs which aren’t already occupied by other grinds moving through the system.
+When coffee beans are driven through the rotating grinder burrs, they must navigate through whatever gaps present themselves between these burrs which aren’t already occupied by other grinds moving through the system.
 In contrast, the behaviour of a solitary bean in an empty hopper is markedly different.
 Without the collective pressure of other beans, a solitary bean bounces around haphazardly, sometimes slipping through largest gaps at the edges of the burrs known as the tertiary cuts.
-Single beans likewise tend to bounce around at the entrance to the blades, resembling popcorn kernels popping and jumping in a hot pan, which is why it is aptly named “popcorning” or “the popcorn effect.”
+Single beans also tend to bounce around at the entrance to the blades, resembling popcorn kernels popping and jumping in a hot pan, which is why it is aptly named “popcorning” or “the popcorn effect.”

 Outfall Depth